CryptoHives/.github/profile/README.md

-# 🛡️ CryptoHives Open Source Initiative 🐝
+## 🛡️ CryptoHives Open Source Initiative 🐝

-## **Cross-platform, fully managed cryptography for .NET**

-**CryptoHives Open Source Initiative** is the steward of an open-source initiative to re-implement all .NET security and cryptographic functionality in **pure managed code**, ensuring consistent behavior across all operating systems.
+An open, community-driven cryptography and performance library collection for the .NET ecosystem.

+---

+## 🐝 CryptoHives .NET Foundation

+The **CryptoHives Open Source Initiative** is a collection of modern, high-assurance libraries for .NET, developed and maintained by **The Keepers of the CryptoHives**.
+Each package is designed for security, interoperability, and clarity — making it easy to build secure systems for high performance transformation pipelines and for cryptography workloads without sacrificing developer experience.

 ---